EcoFiendly/edge_de_task/README.md

 2. Transform: Apply data modelling
 3. Load: Transformed data pushed to transformed db
 4. Ready to hand over to viz/analysts

+### Datastore
+The dbs persist between runs via the volumn, new data will be transformed and appended to the existing SQLite used because it is small, quick and easy for prototyping a task In production, I would probably use PostgreSQL instead:
+    PostgreSQL supports more data types.
+SQLite Nly supports basics, eg no datetime, uses functions instead PostgresQL handles small and medium queries much better than SQLite PostgrSQL handles concurrency better than SQLite